scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Wall of Faith
 *2nd Level*
-- **Casting Time:** 6 (3) AP
+- **Casting Time:** 5 AP
 - **Range:** 5
 - **Duration:** 1 turn

 Channel your faith to form a protective wall centered on a point in range you can see.
 Make a spellcasting roll against 2 bad die, on success you create a shimmering wall 4 tiles wide and 4 tiles tall.
 The wall is seethrough and blocks creatures and projectiles from passing through it.
-This spell can be cast as a reaction for 3 AP, using 2 terrible dice instead.
+Using 2 terrible dice instead.

 Add a proficiency die for every level cast above 2nd.